yashbari03/OLA_Data_Analysis_Project/README.md

-Bookings.csv Dataset is used for the PowerBI Project
+Bookings.csv Dataset is used for the OLA PowerBI Project.

-B
+Bookings-20000-Rows is used for the OLA SQL Project.